Release Notes

 - Context objects now support

-. - Image objects now return a promise from their
+createConicGradient(). - Image objects now return a promise from their

-method allowing for async loading without theloadImage
+decode()method allowing for async loading without theloadImagehelper.

 Bugfixes